 Stay miles ahead with powerful, effortless reporting.

-With a Kounta Insights - Custom subscription you can customise your own advanced reports to uncover a wealth of powerful and profitable insights on trends and other hidden growth opportunities.
+With a Lightspeed Insights - Custom Plan you can customise your own advanced reports to uncover a wealth of powerful and profitable insights on trends and other hidden growth opportunities.
 Create interactive dashboards that directly answer your most critical questions.

 In this guide, we’ll take you through the terminologies you’d want to first be familiar with.
 Whether you’ve had experience using analytics software or none at all, you’re in the perfect place to start.

 Spaces - Like folders, these can be shared or private.
 This is where you’ll find Looks and Dashboards.

 Dashboard - A collection of tiles and/or Looks.
 Kounta Insights comes with access to 20+ pre-built ready to use dashboards

 Looks - A single report.
 These reports can be embedded into dashboards.